uzzielvz/uzzielvz/README.md

 I spend most of my time at work using **Python** for data processing, and I have strong experience with **Java**, along with **React** and **TypeScript** for web applications.
 I also have some exposure to **C++ and C**  from school projects.

-I love building systems and tools that make people's lives easier, exploring new technologies, experiences, and solving challenging problems.
+I love building systems and tools that make people's lives easier, exploring new technologies AND experiences, and solving challenging problems.